What are Wisdom Teeth?

 How Do I Know If My Wisdom Teeth Will Cause Me Problems?

 It is difficult to predict whether or not your wisdom teeth are going to create problems without getting x-rays and visiting an orthodontist, oral surgeon, or general dentist.
-At Reddick Orthodontics, we can give you recommendations on whether or not to have wisdom teeth removed, as well as giving you or your child that perfect smile with either braces or Invisalign.
-Come visit Reddick Orthodontics today for a free consultation!
+At Melbourne Orthodontics, we can give you recommendations on whether or not to have wisdom teeth removed, as well as giving you or your child that perfect smile with either braces or Invisalign.
+Come visit Melbourne Orthodontics today for a free consultation!